 You like to run, right?
 Beautiful weather, a smooth route, and sufficient water is what if you desire to enjoy the stride.
 But, suddenly you feel a slight discomfort in one of your legs.

 Perhaps ampules have started to appear on your feet.
 These are the consequences when you wear running shoes that have already torn.
 They have exceeded their useful life and need to be replaced.
 How to identify them?
-Here, we bring you the top 11 signs that your running shoes tell you, “I need to be changed.”
+Here, we bring you the top 11 signs that your running shoes tell you: “I need to be renewed.”

 1. Check the mileage

 The shoes have ideal performance mileage.
 If you want to measure it, you can obtain devices that measure the number of steps you take, the miles, and the route online or in sports stores.